Corporate Governance Compliance

 - the receipt of any money, non-nominal gifts or excessive entertainment from any entity with which the Corporation has current or prospective business dealings;

-- selling anything to or buying anything from the Corporation, except on terms and conditions comparable to those upon which other AEX Personnel are permitted to purchase or sell; and
+- selling anything to or buying anything from the Corporation, except on arms’ length terms, being at least terms and conditions comparable to those upon which other AEX Personnel are permitted to purchase or sell; and

 - being in the position of supervising, reviewing, or having any influence on the job evaluation, pay or benefit of any family (or similar) member.